tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * **Answer** `In memory`

-* As you know, moving Ether around on the blockchain costs money.
+* As you know, moving ether around on the blockchain costs money.
 What if we don't have enough `gas` to complete the transaction?
 Do we lose all of the gas that was sent?

- * **Answer:** We do lose the gas that was used up already, but the transaction will be reversed, and we would get our Ether back since it was never successfully spent.
+ * **Answer:** We do lose the gas that was used up already, but the transaction will be reversed, and we would get our ether back since it was never successfully spent.

 * Why do we use a `testnet` to test our code?

- * **Answer** Ether costs real money on `mainnet`, we don't want to waste real money testing code.
+ * **Answer** ether costs real money on `mainnet`, we don't want to waste real money testing code.

  * **Answer** Until our code is fully tested we might not uncover certain bugs or potential security vulnerabilities; `testnet` gives us a way to run our code as if it's in production without it being in production.